 Before listing on Airbnb, you need to make sure your house is in pristine condition for your guests.
 If it doesn’t look spotless, your guest might be put off and write a negative review, which can hurt your Airbnb host rating.

 On top of that, it also looks unprofessional to have an Airbnb that doesn’t offer hotel-grade cleanliness.
+Having a spotlessly cleaning listing will help attract more bookings and lead to a successful Airbnb listing.
 Thus, to help you stay competitive, keeping your space spick and span is a must.
 Things to include in your cleaning checklist are: